bobtfish/MonitoringJS/README.markdown

 The entire project (excluding icon files) is inlined into index.html in the root directory for speed of loading.

-A test server and websocket server is provided in 'server', which if run standalone on a machine without a nagios log, will run a PSGI server hosting the application and a sensible set of demonstration data (on port 5000 by default).
+A test server and MXHR update server is provided in 'server', which if run hosts the application and a sensible set of demonstration data (on port 5000 by default).

+For production installs, this server is used as the asynchronous server, and is proxied to under a subset of the URI space, as documented above.

 The un-compacted version of the site (for debugging or development) can be viewed using the development server at the path /dev/.
 This page uses the un-compacted source located in /maint/app.html, and the un-minified Javascript in the js/ directory

-To re-build the inlined versions of the application, see instructions in the maint/ directory.
+If you have made changes, and would like to re-build the inlined versions of the application server and/or index.html, then see the README in the maint/ directory.

 # AUTHOR